giopina/udpclust/README.md

 ### Other functions ###
-     clustering.assign(trajs) # Assigns the frames from a list of trajectories to the clusters identified before
+     clustering.get_core_trajs() # return the discrete trajectories using the coring approach of Hummer and Buchete

      clustering.get_centers()     #Computes the average position of each cluster